BusyByte/release-it-se/ch4.md

 ## Black Monday

-ten million rows in messge table supposed to be small
+ten million rows in message table supposed to be small

 ## Remember This